P1sec/DiagNG/README.md

 # DiagNG 🎧 The next-generation baseband Diag client software (2G/3G/4G/5G)

 DiagNG is a general purpose client purpose for the diagnostic interface of the Qualcomm Snapdragon basebands.
-It should eventually
+It should eventually support other basebands such as Samsung Exynos processors.

-This software contains a work-in-progress intended sequel (v3) for [QCSuper](https://github.com/P1sec/QCSuper).
+This software is a work-in-progress intended sequel (v3) for [QCSuper](https://github.com/P1sec/QCSuper).

 -> [TODO: Screenshot] <-